Generic Name: paroxetine mesylate

 - are allergic to paroxetine or any of the ingredients in Brisdelle.
 See the end of this Medication Guide for a complete list of ingredients.

 - are pregnant.
-Brisdelle is not for pregnant women.
+Paroxetine is not for pregnant women.
 Paroxetine, the active ingredient, can harm your unborn baby.
 Risks to your unborn baby include an increased risk of birth defects, particularly heart defects.
 Your baby may also have certain other serious symptoms shortly after birth.

 Before taking this medicine